 Climate Protection at Salzgitter AG

-Our climate objectives underscore our efforts to reduce the negative impacts on climate change: With validated objectives, Salzgitter AG ranks as one of the first steel manufacturers on the path to achieving the 1.5-degree goal specified under the Paris Climate Agreement, in accordance with the Science Based Targets Initiative (SBTi).
-When defining the SBTi objectives, among other measures we applied a sector-specific decarbonization approach, which was developed by the initiative specifically for the steel industry.
-Our short-term climate objectives for 2028 reflect the trust in our transformation and at the same time serve as important milestones within the Group strategy.
-The Scope 3 targets broaden our commitment to the reduction of CO2e emissions along the supply chain.
-In the long term, Salzgitter AG hopes to achieve its Net Zero objective for all CO2e emissions along the supply chain by the year 2050 at the latest.
-In so doing, we aim to have completed our technological transformation by 2033.
-Provided the external framework conditions allowing us to produce competitively using transformed technology based on renewable power and green hydrogen are in place from 2033, we are convinced that we will have already achieved the Net Zero target well before 2050
+Our climate targets underscore our efforts to reduce negative impacts on climate change: With its validated targets, Salzgitter AG is one of the first steel producers to be on track for the 1.5-degree target set out in the Paris Climate Agreement in accordance with the Science Based Targets Initiative (SBTi).
+In developing our SBTi targets, we applied the sector-specific decarbonization approach developed by the initiative specifically for the steel industry.
+Our short-term climate targets for 2028 reflect our confidence in our transformation and are also important milestones in the Group's strategy.
+The Scope 3 targets extend our commitment to reducing CO2e emissions along the value chain.
+In the long term, Salzgitter AG aims to achieve its net-zero target for total CO2e emissions along the value chain by 2050 at the latest.

 SALCOS® - We turn steel green